How to Dress for Actor Headshots

 This is the secret to make your headshots POP!
 Pick a shirt color that contrasts against your skin color, instead of one that blends in to your skin.

 For instance, if you are normal caucasian dude, definitely AVOID choosing a cream colored or beige shirt, because it can almost look like you’re topless if it’s too close to your skin coloring.
-Likewise, if you are a black person with very dark skin wearing a black shirt isn’t ideal because it will blend in with your skin too much.
+Likewise, if you have very dark skin wearing a black shirt isn’t ideal because it will blend in with your skin too much.
 Also avoid bright neon colors because those will be too distracting.

-So if you can’t wear white, can’t wear beige and can’t wear black, what can you wear?
+So if you can’t wear white, can’t wear beige, what can you wear?
 Believe it or not, there are still lots of colors and shades you can wear that will complement your skin tones and add excitement to your headshots.

 For dark skinned people, a deep purple shirt or even red or yellows can look great.
 For white people a deep blue or dark red can look pretty cool.
 Against asian or latino skin tones, greens and teal usually works.
 These are just ideas and not strict rules.